appscode/blog/content/post/kubedb-v2024.08.16/index.md

 ```

 #### Reconfigure TLS
-Reconfigure tls allows you to add, update, delete TLS to an existing pgpool.
+Reconfigure TLS allows you to add, update, or delete TLS for an existing pgpool.
 It also has necessary options to reconfigure the `sslMode` and `clientAuthMode` of  a pgpool.
 An example YAML is provided below:
 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1
 kind: PgpoolOpsRequest